-A financial firm has obligations to protect the personal information of their customers.
-A customer experiencing family violence may require additional assistance from a financial firm to ensure their contact information is kept secure and confidential form the other co-borrower.
-We have seen instances where a perpetrator of family violence has been able to access information about a vulnerable customer by contacting the financial firm.
+An FSP has obligations to protect the personal information of their customers.
+A customer experiencing family violence may require additional assistance from an FSP to ensure their contact information is kept secure and confidential form the other coborrower.
+We have seen instances where a perpetrator of family violence has been able to access information about a vulnerable customer by contacting the FSP.
 Such privacy breaches can place the vulnerable customer in physical danger or exacerbate an existing threat to them or other family members such as children.

-2.4 Options for protecting a customer's confidentiality and safety
+Options for protecting a customer's confidentiality and safety

-Options for financial firms to protect the confidentiality of customers experiencing family violence include:
+Options for FSPs to protect the confidentiality of customers experiencing family violence include:

-- Ensuring that it does not disclose personal information to the other borrower or account holder that may put the customer at risk, such as new address or contact details. - Discussing safe ways to communicate with the customer experiencing family violence. - Setting up new accounts (including 'silent' accounts) or changing access codes, passwords and operating authorities for existing accounts. - Foregoing any requirement for the customer to make direct contact with the abuser
+• Ensuring that it does not disclose personal information to the other borrower or account holder that may put the customer at risk, such as new address or contact details

-- Limiting access to the account to staff specifically trained on family violence protocols. - Informing customers of the nature of the information they are going to need to share with the other borrower, such as information about a child's account, so the customer can make appropriate arrangements. - Supporting their customer to make contact with family violence services for assistance in managing their safety, or with emergency services if there is an immediate threat to their safety.
+- Discussing safe ways to communicate with the customer experiencing family violence - Setting up new accounts (including 'silent' accounts) or changing access codes, passwords and operating authorities for existing accounts - Foregoing any requirement for the customer to make direct contact with the abuser - Limiting access to the account to staff specifically trained on family violence protocols - Informing customers of the nature of the information they are going to need to share with the other borrower, such as information about a child's account, so the customer can make appropriate arrangements - Supporting their customer to make contact with family violence services for assistance in managing their safety, or with emergency services if there is an immediate threat to their safety.

-While it is crucial that financial firms ensure they do not share current information about one borrower with the other borrower, this does not mean that financial firms should decline all requests for information from borrowers.
-In particular, financial firms should be willing to provide documents relating to obtaining the loan if requested, such as the loan application form.
+While it is crucial that FSPs ensure they do not share current information about one borrower with the other borrower, this does not mean that FSPs should decline all requests for information from borrowers.
+In particular, FSPs should be willing to provide documents relating to obtaining the loan if requested, such as the loan application form.
 This is important because a customer who has experienced family violence may have difficulty remembering the circumstances of the original loan.

-2.5 Preventing financial abuse at the time of lending or funds withdrawal
+2.4 Preventing financial abuse at the time of lending or funds withdrawal